Tempered distributions and Schwartz functions on definable manifolds: Invariants -- a possible application in fractal geometry

 \

-If the answer to Question \ref{thm-same-iso-classes} is positive, then the isomorphism classes of the groupid $\mathcal{ATM}$ are the same as the isomorphism classes of the category of "affine smooth manifolds" (the category whose objects are open subsets of $\bR^n$ and morphisms are all smooth maps).
-If the answer to Question \ref{thm-irreg-is-invar} is positive, then the groupid $\mathcal{ATM}$ is "finer" than the category of "affine smooth manifolds", and it may be used to determine the Hausdorff dimension of some sets.
+If the answer to Question \ref{thm-irreg-is-invar} is positive, then the Schwartz equivalence classes may be used to determine the Hausdorff dimension of some sets.
 In that case maybe even more is true, namely the following: